Facebook Pixel

 2. What tram stops are closest to the Red Light District?

 The closest tram stops are Central Station and Dam Square, both of which are within walking distance.
 Trams 4, 14, and 24 are common options to reach these stops.
+It’s recommend to download a the best Amsterdam apps like 9292 to get up-to-date transportation information.

 3. Can I bike to the Red Light District?